Art: My

 taught both from her upper floor classroom overlooking the centre of the lower

 school playground.
-Young and popular, Miss Lake
+Young and likeable Miss Lake

 had a mischievous sense of humour, as previously disclosed in the Shelley